 - Cover bowl with plastic wrap and refrigerate for 30 minutes.
 If you are in a rush, you may skip this step, but the chicken will be more flavorful if you let it marinate in oil and spices

 - Place chicken thighs on a skillet, one at a time, making sure they are not folded and lay flat on the skillet.
 Sear chicken thighs 1 minute or so per side over high heat, until nicely browned.
 If you use the full recipe you will need to do the cooking in two batches

 - Reduce heat to medium and continue cooking for another 4 minutes, flipping chicken thighs twice during the process

 - Reduce heat to medium-low, cover skillet with a lid and continue cooking for another 3-4 minutes, until fully done (internal temperature 165 F)

 - Serve with your favorite side dish.
-Top with chopped green onions (optional)
+Top with chopped green onions and Italian parsley (optional)

 This recipe was updated on April 14, 2017